michaelogg/DoorOpener/README.md

 * `Pushplates`

 These are the exact same type of pushplate you find in many buildings with the wheelchair accessibility symbol on them.
 They are wired in parallel via speaker cable through the walls and connect to the 3.5 mono jack (which, in turn, acts as the input for the Swift USB).
 When the pushplate is pressed it completes the circuit with the Swifty USB and sends a signal to the Pi.

+It is worth noting a contractor was needed to complete the wiring through the walls.

 * `Swifty USB Contact Sensor`